lamlaurentpham/lamlaurentpham.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student in Mathematics at [Yale University](https://math.yale.edu/), advised by Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge).

-I expect to graduate in Spring 2019.
+I will be a Postdoctoral Researcher at [Brandeis University](http://www.brandeis.edu/mathematics/) starting July 2019.

 I am primarily interested in Lie groups, their discrete subgroups, and arithmetic groups.